DiSSCo/dissco.github.io/Geological/thin_sections.md

 Image files are downloaded from the camera's memory card.
 Images are then matched to their record using the image and section number.

 Image correction processing was carried out in Photoshop.
-All images were sharpened and PPL images are 'auto levels'????

 Images were also converted to the JPEG2 format.